hkk595/Resizer/README.md

     PNG
     WEBP

-    Supported quality range:
+    Supported quality range: 0~100
-    0~100
-    The higher number the better in image quality and larger in file size PNG, which is a lossless format, will ignore the quality setting
+    The higher value, the better image quality but larger file size PNG, which is a lossless format, will ignore the quality setting

 ## License